rockstor/rockstor-doc/kvm_setup.rst

     :align: center

 Step 4 - Set the **system drive** to install Rockstor on.
-N.B. as we have already created our named volumes tick **Select managed or other existing storage**
+As we have already created our named volumes tick **Select managed or other existing storage**

 .. image:: VMM_system_disk_step4.png
     :scale: 100%